sinimimi/alx-system_engineering-devops/0x00-shell_basics/README.md

 #16.
 Deletes all files for emacs
 #17.
 Create different directories in current directory
 #18.
 List files and directories separating them by commas and arranging them by text
+#19.
+Magic file that starts at offset zero that detects School data files